build-on-aws/content/tutorials/deploy-sam-application-composer/index.md

 ## Add Nodejs code

-In the local folder, Application Composer would have created following folder structure and files:
+In the local folder, Application Composer would have created the following folder structure and files:

 ![Local folder structure](images/folder-structure.png)